tomaskraus/stateful-predicates/README.md

 Returns predicate(value, index) `P`, that:

-- returns _true_ if its `parentPredicate` has succeeded at element `offset` number of elements before.
+- returns _true_ if its `parentPredicate` has "succeeded at element" `offset` number of elements before.

 **Example**: